Why businesses focusing on information systems?

 Understanding Strategic Information System

-Importance of Strategic information system
+Importance and advantages of Strategic information system

 Strategic information system provides a connection between demands of organization and latest information technology.
 This tactic helps an organization to get hold of the market by utilizing Information tech to meet its challenging requirements to the continuous variation in the corporate environment.
+Helps them evolve their business strategy, helps with knowledge management and operations management.

-Types of Information System strategies
+Types of Information System Strategies

 - Transaction Processing System (TPS)